 It may therefore be appreciated that the reputation of MDPI Publisher has undergone ups and downs over the past few years and has both its critics and supporters, which makes it an interesting case study.
-The aim of this investigation is to provide objective data, in order to verify whether MDPI-journals indexed in JCR fit the definitions of a predatory journal that Grudniewicz et al. (2019) and COPE (2019) have established.
+The aim of this investigation is to assess whether the subset of MDPI-journals that are indexed in JCR fit various criteria used in some definitions of a predatory journal.

 Methodology

+Grudniewicz et al. (2019) state that predatory journals prioritize self-interest at the expense of scholarship and that their behaviour includes “deviation from best editorial and publication practices”.
+The strategies of any journal are not made public in such a way that their interests and objectives can be objectively evaluated.
+However, the Principles for Transparency and Best practices in Scholarly Publishing of COPE (2019) may well serve as a reference to evaluate journal behavior, particularly with reference to their disregard of quality assurance.

+As indicators of their objectives and strategy, this study analysed journals' behavior in relation to the following measures: similarity of journal name, content output, APCs, frequency of publication, editorial board size, peer review process (particularly peer review time as peer review is the most common procedure to assure published manuscript quality), journal Impact Factor, and self-citation (due to its direct impact on journals' reputation metrics).
+The list of criteria was created after considering which information could be objectively collected and compared across journals and which may fit the suggestion by the above sources that predatory journals do not follow best publication practices.

 Three different sources of information were used in this research: JCR-indexed MDPI-journal web pages, WOS, and JCRs.
 Data were collected between 2 December 2019 and 4 January 2020.
 JCR-indexed MDPI-journals (edition 2018, released 2019) were selected for the analysis (53 out of 218).
-As a control group for comparison with JCR-indexed MDPI-journals, leading journals in the category were selected (all under the joint name of non-MDPI-journals in this study) (Table 1).
+As a control group for comparison with JCR-indexed MDPI-journals, the top ranked journal by Impact Factor in each relevant subject category were selected (all under the joint name of non-MDPI-journals in this study) (Table 1).